Income Tax Calculator

 ATL deductions lower AGI, which means less income to pay taxes on.
 They include expenses that are claimed on Schedules C, D, E, and F, and "Adjustments to Income."
 One advantage of ATL deductions is that they are allowed under the alternative minimum tax.
 ATL deductions have no effect on the BTL decision of whether to take the standard deduction or to itemize instead.
 Please consult the official IRS website for more detailed information regarding precise calculations of tax deductions.
 Below are some common examples of ATL deductions.

 - Traditional IRA contributions–Most people are eligible to make contributions to a traditional IRA, but these contributions aren't necessarily tax deductible.
 If Modified Adjusted Gross Income exceeds annual limits, the taxpayer may need to reduce or eliminate their IRA deduction.
-Note that this deduction is for traditional IRA contributions, not Roth IRA contributions!

 - Qualified tuition and fees–Must be qualified education expenses based on IRS definitions.
 This deduction cannot be claimed by those who are married but filing separate returns.
 This deduction cannot be claimed in conjunction with an educational tax credit.